Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: Introduction

 \subsection{Document Organization}

 We describe the system model in Section~\ref{sec:systemmodel}.
-In Section~\ref{sec:proof}, we outline the arguments that we use througout the paper for deriving Degrees of Freedom lower and upper bounds.
+In Section~\ref{sec:proof}, we outline the arguments that we use throughout the paper for deriving degrees of freedom lower and upper bounds.
 We then characterize the degrees of freedom for the Wyner linear network in Section \ref{sec:Wyner}.
-We extend the results to the linear locally connected channel model in Section \ref{sec:local}, and to the hexagonal cellular network in Section \ref{sec:hexa}.
+We extend the results to the hexagonal cellular network in Section \ref{sec:hexa}.
 Finally, we provide concluding remarks in Section~\ref{sec:conclusion}.